sqdnoises/dotfiles/README.md

 # sqdnoises/dotfiles
 Welcome to my dotfiles repository!
 This repository contains configurations and setup scripts for managing my development environment.
-It includes settings for bash, Python, Node.js, and many aliases.
+It includes settings for bash, git, Python, Node.js, and many aliases.

 ## Table of Contents
 1. [Included dotfiles](#included-dotfiles)